See here for photos from our most recent events!

-Hosted by Georgetown University Program on Justice and Peace & Film and Media Studies at Georgetown.
+Hosted by Georgetown University Program on Justice and Peace & Film and Media Studies (new window) at Georgetown.

 What is the role for people of privilege in social justice movements?
 A conversation about resistance in this political moment featuring author and journalist Jordan Flaherty.

 Jordan Flaherty (new window) is an award-winning journalist, producer, and author.
 His print journalism has been featured in publications from the New York Times to Colorlines, as well as in seven anthologies.
 He has been a guest on shows from Anderson Cooper 360 to Democracy Now, and he has produced television documentaries and news reports for Al Jazeera America, Al Jazeera English, and The Laura Flanders Show.
 He was the first journalist to bring the case of the Jena Six to a national audience, he played himself on HBO’s television series Treme, and he was a target of the New York City Police Department’s spying programs.
 He is the author of Floodlines: Community and Resistance from Katrina to the Jena Six and the new book No More Heroes: Grassroots Responses to the Savior Mentality.